 - Inside Sales.
 Rather than describing who you’re selling to, this term describes the type of process a sales team might follow.
-Inside sales are typically conducted in an office environment and involve communicating with potential and current customers via email, phone, live chat, and similar channels.
+Inside sales typically involve communicating with potential and current customers via email, phone, your website’s live chat, and similar channels.

-- Outside Sales.
+- Outside Sales (Outbound).
 On the other hand, ‘outside’ sales involves meeting customers where they are.
 This means a less structured working environment and more face-to-face interactions.
 It might involve door-to-door sales, direct meetings with potential clients, or attending conventions and other events.